paritosh1505/ReverseKinematicsSimulator/Readme.md

 Commit 2- "Implements forward kinematics for a double degree of freedom system.(D0F=2)".

-Commit 3 -"Build a serial kinematic chain multiple any no of DOF".
+Commit 3 -"Build a serial kinematic chain multiple N no of DOF".